Improving PDF Accessibility Tools for Content Creators

 Towards Unified Guidelines for Kiosk Accessibility

 Kiosks come in many different forms, including: public kiosks with unlimited use and no personal information; kiosks which require personal information but allow for unlimited use (e.g. ATMs); and kiosks which require personal information and allow limited use (voting machines).
-The Trace Center is currently working on creating a set of unified guidelines for kiosk accessibility, recognizing that a combination of hardware and software strategies must be applied to make kiosks accessible, and given the many types of kiosks, there will need to be flexibility depending on the type of kiosk and the context of use.
+The Trace Center is currently working on creating a set of unified guidelines for kiosk accessibility, bringing together requirements and guidelines from different countries and usage domains.
+These unified guidelines will have a combination of hardware strategies that must be applied to make kiosks accessible, while also having flexibility depending on the type of kiosk and the context of use.
 (PIs: Gregg Vanderheiden, J. Bern Jordan, and Jonathan Lazar) Read more about the Kiosk Accessibility Guidelines in an Interactions article.
-And Watch a webinar on kiosk accessibility.
+And watch a webinar on kiosk accessibility.

 Morphic: Making computers and accessibility easier